mumez/Historia/doc/tutorial/08_event_retrieval.md

 modelSpace eventJournalStorage allEvents. "print it"
 ```

-You can see tow events such as:
+You can see three events such as:

 ```
 an OrderedCollection([#1744204795457-0: modelCreated targetIds:#('00001')]